sourcegraph/learn/posts/how-to-search-with-sourcegraph-using-structural-patterns.md

 ---
-title: How To Search with Sourcegraph using Structural Patterns
+title: How to search with Sourcegraph using structural patterns
 author: marek-zaluski
 tags: [tutorial, search, Sourcegraph]
 description: Learn how to use structural search patterns to search code on Sourcegraph.
 image: https://storage.googleapis.com/sourcegraph-assets/learn/headers/sourcegraph-learn-header-10.png
 imageAlt: Sourcegraph Learn
+alternateTitle: Structural code search with Sourcegraph
 type: posts
 ---